Easy Moist Pumpkin Bread recipe with browned butter maple icing that smells amazing while baking in the warm oven. This is a crowd pleaser.

 - For the icing, if it is too thick, try adding a tablespoon of whole milk into the mix, until it is thin enough to spread on the bread.
 I added about 2 tablespoons and found that to be perfect.

 - Make sure to cool the bread for 15 minutes in the pan.
 Its easy to remove if you allow the full time for cooling.
+It can take about 1-2 hours to completely cool.

 If you’re looking for a moist pumpkin bread recipe with canned pumpkin, this is a great choice.